 Born and raised in Perth, Julia relocated to Melbourne in 1996, following the completion of her studies in Arts Management at WAAPA.
-Julia worked with the Melbourne Festival, the Melbourne Symphony Orchestra, Australian Ballet School and Footscray Arts Centre over a period of 10 years in a variety of roles that encompassed marketing, tour management, event management, venue management, business development, corporate sponsorship, and philanthropic engagement.
+Julia worked with the Melbourne Festival, the Melbourne Symphony Orchestra, Australian Ballet School and Footscray Community Arts over a period of 10 years in a variety of roles that encompassed marketing, tour management, event management, venue management, business development, corporate sponsorship, and philanthropic engagement.

 In 2006, Julia joined Melbourne Theatre Company as Development Director, responsible for steering the capital campaign behind the building of the new Southbank Theatre and MTC Headquarters.
 Upon the successful completion of this campaign, Julia jumped ship and left the arts industry to work with Zoos Victoria, securing funding to support the zoo’s conservation and animal welfare programs.
 As General Manager of Philanthropy, she oversaw the revitalisation of fundraising; securing over $20M in support of the zoo’s programs.